PokemonSanFran/pokeemerald-AsparagusEduardo/README.md

 * Running Shoes everywhere and from the beginning.
 * Reusable TMs.
 * Deletable HM moves.
-* Normal evolution methods work, but trading evolutions also can be triggered by holding the corresponding item while leveling up.
-	* A new item, the Link Cable, can be used for trade evolutions without items.
-Sprite by [KryptonLion](https://www.deviantart.com/kryptonlion).
 * Shelmet and Karrablast can evolve while the other one is in the party.
 * Eggs hatch at level 1.
 * Berry trees don't wither if their berries aren't picked up.
 * Easier way of getting to Mirage Island.